 What’s the best thing for hay fever?

-Avoid exercise at dawn and dusk—"The pollen count is highest in the mornings and then in the late afternoon and early evening," says King.
+- Avoid exercise at the start and end of the day: "The pollen count is highest in the mornings and then in the late afternoon and early evening," says King.
 "If you’re especially sensitive to pollen, you might want to avoid being outside at these times.
 If you’re worried about a high pollen count, check the weather tracking apps daily."

-Skip gardening chores—"An obvious one, but avoid mowing the lawn or trimming the hedges during the height of allergy season," says Pescatore.
+- Skip gardening chores: "An obvious one, but avoid mowing the lawn or trimming the hedges during the height of allergy season," says Dr Pescatore.
 "Annoyingly, some grasses are more likely to release pollen the taller the blades grow, so try to find someone who doesn’t suffer from hay fever to keep your lawn trimmed for you."

-Prioritize sleep—"Night-time immune activity (which naturally happens as we sleep) strengthens adaptive immunity, fortifying and repairing wounds, and also fighting off infection," says Cullen.
+- Prioritize sleep: "Night-time immune activity (which naturally happens as we sleep) strengthens adaptive immunity, fortifying and repairing wounds, and also fighting off infection," says Cullen, who works at A. Vogel.
 "Interaction of immune system components during sleep reinforces the body's ability to remember how to recognize and react to dangerous antigens, which can help the body with its fight against allergies."

-Wash your pets—"If you have pets that go on regular outdoor walks, the pollen is likely to stick to their fur, so ensure when you wash, they wash too," says Pescatore.
+- Wash your pets: "If you have pets that go on regular outdoor walks, the pollen is likely to stick to their fur, so ensure when you wash, they wash too," says Dr Pescatore.
 No time for a bath?
 Use a microfibre cloth to wipe them down and remove those pesky pollen spores.